 At the time of the club’s founding, golf was a newly arrived import from the British isles and right away it became a central part of club life.
 Golf shared the spotlight with baseball, archery, tennis and trap shooting in those early years.
 Aquatics had a less than auspicious start at Brooklawn, as construction of a pool was approved by just a single vote in a referendum of members … and that wasn’t until 1932.
 Platform tennis debuted in the 1940s.
 Bowling goes back farther in time; the first two lanes date to 1897 and an era when pins were set by hand; that changed in the mid-1960s when the club installed what was considered “high tech”—automated pinspotters.
 Of course, social life has always been the hub of club activity, evidenced by the fact that just two decades after its founding Brooklawn built its present clubhouse, which the media promptly labeled “the showcase of Bridgeport.”

 Brooklawn today continues to build for the future.
-A 17-bay maintenance facility for golf course and grounds equipment opened in 2019.
-Plans are in the works for a complete renovation of the first floor of the clubhouse as well as an expansion of the platform tennis center.
-And the club continues to have an active membership, a sound financial structure and dedicated professionals leading the golf, tennis, platform tennis and swimming programs.
+A 17-bay maintenance facility for golf course and grounds equipment opened in 2019, and a complete renovation of the first floor of the clubhouse was completed in the fall of 2022.
+Plans are also in the works for an expansion of the platform tennis center, and the Club continues to have an active membership, a sound financial structure and dedicated professionals leading the golf, tennis, platform tennis and swimming programs.